University of Seychelles

 The University of Seychelles, informally also called UniSey, is the primary institution of higher education in Seychelles.

 History

 The university was established on 17 September 2009.
-There are three campuses: the main campus at Anse Royale, the Mont Fleuri campus offering education, communication, and technology programs, and the Ma Joie campus offering business programs.
+There are two campuses: the main campus at Anse Royale and the Mont Fleuri campus offering information technology programs.

 In 2014, the university announced a partnership for collaboration and student exchanges with Gibraltar, which was developing its own first university.
-The university also participates in the Commonwealth of Learning and the Pan-African e-Network project.
+The university also participates in the Commonwealth of Learning, the Pan-African e-Network project and the Agence universitaire de la Francophonie.